-The two primary exemptions are the Foreign Earned Income Exclusion, which allows you to exclude the first around US$100,000 of foreign earned income from US tax if you can demonstrate that you are a New Zealand resident, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax that you’ve already paid in New Zealand.
-The two can be combined, if this is the best option for your individual situation.
-Be aware though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal tax return.
+The two primary ones are the Foreign Earned Income Exclusion, which allows you to exclude the first around US$110,000 of your foreign earned income from US tax if you can demonstrate that you are a New Zealand resident, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax that you’ve already paid in New Zealand.

 New Zealand taxes – what you need to know

 New Zealand residents are taxed on their worldwide income.
 Tax rates range from 10.5% to 33% (you can find New Zealand tax information for expats here).

 Americans are considered residents in New Zealand for tax purposes if they have a permanent place of abode in New Zealand, or if they spend at least 183 days or part-days in the country in a 12 month period.